cffischer/Project-4/Project4.md

   This means that the lib/librang90/lodcsh2.f90 program needs to be rewritten.
   Output should also be in this shorter form.

-  2. Re-organize lib/librang90 library to reflect it structure an attemp some documentation.
+  2. Re-organize lib/librang90 library to reflect its structure and attemp some documentation.

-  3. Change the way angular data is stored, using a l ist of integrals, to avoid the need for sorting.
+  3. Change the way angular data is stored, using a list of integrals, to avoid the need for sorting.

 ##  Algorithm for reading the short format